Floating wind turbine: Individual Turbines

 In September 2011, Principle Power, backed by EDP, Repsol, ASM and Portugal ventures installed in Portugal the second grid-connected full-scale prototype.
 WindFloat WF1 was fitted with a Vestas 2 MW turbine and went on to produce over 17 GWh of electricity over the next 5 years.
 The unit was decommissioned in 2016 and was later repurposed.

 In June 2013, the University of Maine deployed the 20 kW VolturnUS 1:8, a 65 foot tall floating turbine prototype that is 1:8th the scale of a 6-MW, 450 foot rotor diameter design.
 VolturnUS 1:8 was the first grid-connected offshore wind turbine deployed in the Americas.
 The VolturnUS design utilizes a concrete semi-submersible floating hull and a composite materials tower designed to reduce both capital and Operation & Maintenance costs, and to allow local manufacturing.
 The technology was the result of collaborative research and development conducted by the University of Maine-led DeepCwind Consortium.

-The first 2 MW Hitachi turbine became operational in November 2013, and has a 32% capacity factor and a floating transformer (see also List of offshore wind farms in Japan).
+The first 2 MW Hitachi turbine became operational in November 2013, and had a 32% capacity factor and a floating transformer (see also List of offshore wind farms in Japan).
 Two larger turbines of 5 and 7 MW have been unsuccessful.
 The first floating turbine in Japan was floated near Fukue Island in 2016, after a 5-year demonstration period near shore.

-The 2-MW turbine was developed by Hitachi.

 In late 2021, China started its first floating wind turbine, a 5.5 MW MingYang at the 400 MW fixed-bottom Yangxi Shapa III wind farm.

 PivotBuoy received €4m EU funding in 2019, and installed a 225 kW Vestas downwind turbine in 50-metre water depth at the Oceanic Platform of the Canary Islands in 2022.

+In 2023, the first floating wind platform in Spain became operational after being connected to the grid.
+The 2 MW DemoSATH project is a joint effort by Saitec Offshore Technologies, RWE, and the Kansai Electric Power Company.

+Turbine Arrays

+Commissioned in October 2017, Hywind Scotland was the world's first commercial wind farm to use floating wind turbines.
+The farm has five 6 MW Siemens direct-drive turbines mounted on spar platforms, with a total capacity of 30 MW.
+Since this, several other wind farms have been installed including WindFloat Atlantic in 2020, Kincardine in 2021, and Hywind Tampen in 2023.